pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 ## Prerequisites

-To extract the configuration for a director, you will first need an Tanzu Operations Manager vm.
+To extract the configuration for a director, you will first need a Tanzu Operations Manager vm.
 For detailed instructions, follow the [Installing Tanzu Operations Manager](./installing-opsman.md) how-to guide.

 ## Extracting configuration